WuChao-2024/tros_en_wuc_check_fork/docs/boxs/function/mono2d_body_detection.md

 ## Introduction

-The human detection and tracking algorithm example subscribes to images and utilizes BPU for algorithm inference.
-It publishes messages containing detection results for human bodies, heads, faces, hand boxes, and body keypoints, and achieves tracking of detection boxes through the multi-target tracking (MOT) function.
-The X86 version does not currently support multi-target tracking and web-based display functions.
+The human detection and tracking algorithm example subscribes to images and utilizes BPU for inference.
+It publishes messages containing detection results for human bodies, heads, faces, hand boxes, and body keypoints, and achieves tracking of detection boxes through the multi-target tracking (MOT).
+The X86 does not currently support multi-target tracking and web-based display.

-The supported detection categories and their corresponding data types in the algorithm message are as follows:
+The supported detection categories and their corresponding data types in the algorithm are as follows:

 | Category  | Description     | Data Type |
 | --------- | --------------- | --------- |